CIT28/files/w14/viewingp1.md

 - Pick it back up at 33:06 and add a sub heading for CREATE TEMPORARY VIEW and give difference between this and what we just learned and at what point do you lose the VIEW.
 - Now code along and create a temporary view and once you are done, output the .schema and the query to pow1.txt.
-- Carter gives a really good overview of the differnce between the 2 methods here.
+- Carter gives a really good overview of the difference between the 2 methods here.
 So review your content in the first point and update it if needed to help you clarify the different use cases.

     - **COMMIT MESSAGE - "TEMPORARY VIEWs"**